Vitalii-Prokopenko/webpack-js-2.0/README.md

 # Webpack 5 Boilerplate

-Webpack 5 boilerplate using Babel, Sass and Handlebars and processing xml, csv downloads.
+Webpack 5 boilerplate using Babel, Sass and Handlebars.

 ## Features